GST and the Taxation of Cryptocurrencies

 Who Pays GST, HSN Code, and Cryptocurrency/Digital Asset Supply?

-Cryptocurrency can be acquired through exchanges or mining.
+You can acquire cryptocurrency through exchanges or mining.
 Goods suppliers must collect GST under GST law.
 Thus, bitcoin or digital asset sellers must pay GST and collect from buyers regardless of exchange or method.

 Since digital assets do not have an HSN code or rate, we can utilize HSN code 960899, which is “other miscellaneous article” and charges 18% (the highest in this category).